REditorSupport/vscode-R/README.md

 * If you have a question about how to accomplish something in general with the extension, please [ask on Stack Overflow](https://stackoverflow.com/questions/tagged/visual-studio-code+r).

-* If you find a problem or have a feature request with the extension, please [find out](https://github.com/Ikuyadeu/vscode-R/issues) if there is an existing issue so that you may upvote or otherwise [file an issue](https://github.com/Ikuyadeu/vscode-R/issues/new/choose).
+* If you find a problem or have a feature request with the extension, please [find out](https://github.com/Ikuyadeu/vscode-R/issues) if there is an existing issue you may upvote or otherwise [file an issue](https://github.com/Ikuyadeu/vscode-R/issues/new/choose).

 * Contributions are always welcome!
 Please see the [contributing guide](https://github.com/Ikuyadeu/vscode-R/wiki/Contributing) for more details.